jonaszuberbuehler/ion-affix/README.md

 }
 ```

-and add the directive `ion-affix` to any `ion-list-header` that should be sticky.
+and add the directive `ion-affix` to any `ion-list-header` or `ion-item-divider` that should be sticky.
 You also need to provide a reference to the parent `ion-content`.

  ```html
  <ion-content padding #content>